Swimming: King, Peaty, Masse smash world records

-BUDAPEST (Reuters) - The world championships came alive on Tuesday as Lilly King of the United States won the women's 100 meters breaststroke title in one of three world- record swims at the end of a breath-taking evening session.
+BUDAPEST (Reuters) - The world championships came alive on Tuesday as Lilly King of the United States won the women's 100 meters breaststroke title in one of three world-record swims at the end of a breathtaking evening session.

 Adam Peaty of Britain continued his breaststroke trail-blazing with his second world mark of the day to reach the 50m final and Canada's Kylie Masse produced a world-best time to win the women's 100m backstroke gold medal.

+There was more history too for Katie Ledecky following a routine gold in the women's 1500m freestyle.
+The American claimed the 12th world title of her short career.

-If the day belonged to Peaty, the evening will be long remembered by Olympic champion King, who posted one minute 4.13 seconds to overhaul the world-record mark set by Lithuania's Ruta Meilutyte in 2013.
+The evening will be long remembered by Olympic champion King, who posted one minute 4.13 seconds to overhaul the world-record mark set by Lithuania's Ruta Meilutyte in 2013.

 King held off the threat of Russian rival Yuliya Efimova, in a race billed as a grudge rematch of their acrimonious Olympic final, and the U.S. secured a memorable one-two as Katie Meili touched for silver in one minute 5.03 seconds.